Strengthen Tax-Exempt Bonds

 Tax-exempt bonds are the bedrock of public development finance, and they are issued and sold to the investing public to finance the costs of capital projects.
 The tax-exempt status of certain bonds is a vital feature, as it makes them a more attractive investment option for investors and lowers project borrowing costs.
 Unfortunately, many tax-exempt bond categories are governed by rules written over 30 years ago.
 The outdated regulatory code blunts the effectiveness of many tax-exempt bonds, which has negatively impacted several sectors of the economy.
 To improve the functionality of tax-exempt bonds, CDFA recommends:

-Pass the Modernizing American Manufacturing Bonds Act
+Pass the Modernizing Agricultural and Manufacturing Bonds Act

-Read the 2018 Policy Agenda
+Read the 2019 Policy Agenda